In Vitro Fertilization Helps Couple Become a Family

 “After a person conceives using in vitro, the doctor usually just sends the patient to the OB/GYN and moves on, but Dr. Peterson called me twice during my pregnancy to make sure everything was going smoothly.
 That kind of care doesn’t happen everywhere.”

 Melissa gave birth to healthy, twin girls, Kate and Lauren, in December of 2010.
-“I know not everyone is lucky enough to have in vitro work but based on the care I received at the U of U, I could have accepted leaving with no children because I knew that I had the best medical care that could be provided.”
+“I know not everyone is lucky enough to have in vitro work but based on the care I received at the U of U Health, I could have accepted leaving with no children because I knew that I had the best medical care that could be provided.”

 Give a Gift Online